ccoenraets/salesforce1-app-tutorial/related-objects.md

 ## Step 4: Creating a Tab

-In this step, you create a Tab to provide access to the **Expense Report** object both in the full salesforce.com app in your computer's browser and in the Salesforce1 mobile app.
+In this step, you create a Tab to provide access to the **Expense Report** object both in the full Salesforce.com app in your browser and in the Salesforce1 mobile app.

 1. In **Setup** mode, select **Build** > **Create** > **Tabs**